probnum2026/probnum2026.github.io/submissions.md

 Shorter submissions are very welcome and will be equally considered.

 **Formatting instructions**
-Submissions must use the **ProbNum LaTeX style file** which will be provided shortly here.
+Submissions must use the **ProbNum LaTeX style package**, which will be provided here on this page *by 1 January 2025 (at the latest)*.
 Please do not modify the style file.
-Formatting instructions are available in the sample paper.
+Formatting instructions are available in the sample paper provided with the style package.

 **Anonymization**
 The ProbNum25 review process is double-blind.
 All submissions must be anonymized and may not contain any information that can violate the double-blind reviewing policy, such as the author names or their affiliations, acknowledgements, or links that can infer any author’s identity or institution.
 Self-citations are allowed as long as anonymity is preserved.